OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.

   Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
-Gap: TODOGROUP.
+Gap: TODO.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
-  TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
+  TODO: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
   TODO: Make clear this is not a silver bullet.

   References: